williamberg-nasstar/audioDCB/README.md

-This project currently only contains code to go back and forth between my Java AudioArrays and WAV files, with the use of javax.sound.sampled.
+This project currently only contains code to go back and forth between my Java AudioArrays and WAV files.
+This can be done with either:

-Currently, some aspect of the reading/writing process introduces high-frequency hiss.
-I'll fix that soon.
+- javax.sound.sampled (introduces hiss)
+- My custom method (in progress)